- How large are your class sizes?

 Dancers are required to purchase their own embroidered Poltava blouse/shirt (this is part of the costume requirement for the younger groups) and boys own their Poltava pants.

-Purchase of shoes is each dancer’s responsibility, and will be determined by region performed each season; instructors will advise.
+Purchase of shoes is each dancer’s responsibility, and will be determined by region performed each season (levels Novice and up); instructors will advise.
+Preschool and Beginner dancers wear ballet flats (red for girls, black for boys).

 Group costumes for specific regions are rented from Boyan for a fee.
 Specific costume requirements and purchases are discussed on a per group basis.